TreaHolley/treaholley.github.io/README.md

 <br>

+NOTE: Form my projects, changelog, and todos they all consist of dropdown menus so please click on them for further info.
+Thanks!

 # Projects
 <details>
     <summary>Listed Projects:</summary>
     <br>
         <details>
             <summary>Hello World</summary>
-                This was completed through the typescript download to confirm that it was downloaded and works correctly.
+                <p>This was completed through the typescript download to confirm that it was downloaded and works correctly.
 From this I learned Typescript has the ability to create a javascript file to print a string of words to the console.
-Used the command below in typescript which converted the same command to javascript to print "Hello, World!"
+Used the command below in typescript which converted the same command to javascript to print "Hello, World!"</p>
                 <br/>
                 <pre>
                     console.log('Hello, World!');